Postecoglou Under Fire As Leicester Stun Troubled Spurs

 Van Nistelrooy, who replaced Steve Cooper in December, had presided over seven successive league defeats before their much-needed success against Tottenham.

-Leicester are now one place and one point above the relegation zone.
+Leicester are now one place and one point above the relegation zone and Van Nistelrooy said: "It's a massive win.
+The players are buying into it.
+I can only be very proud of this team."

 Legal Disclaimer: